rwilliams/jrubywiki/Truffle.md

 ===============

 The Truffle backend will run on any Java 7+ JVM, but it will only JIT and optimize when running on top of a Graal-enabled build of OpenJDK.
-You can download [Graal builds for 64-bit Linux and Mac](http://lafo.ssw.uni-linz.ac.at/graalvm/), or see below for how to build your own.
+You can download [Graal builds for 64-bit Linux, Mac and Windows](http://lafo.ssw.uni-linz.ac.at/builds/), or see below for how to build your own.

 The binary releases of Graal looks like a normal JVM install.
 Put `bin/` in `PATH` and set `JAVA_HOME` and JRuby will pick up that VM build.

 Building Graal (Optional)
 ===========

-If you don't want to use a [pre-built Graal binary](http://lafo.ssw.uni-linz.ac.at/graalvm/) follow these instructions:
+If you don't want to use a [pre-built Graal binary](http://lafo.ssw.uni-linz.ac.at/builds/) follow these instructions:

 Graal is a fork of OpenJDK.
 Compiling it isn’t too complicated, but it isn’t part of the JRuby build system so you’ll have to do it separately.